A MIDSUMMER RITE

 EXPLANATION OF THE HOLIDAY

-These books actually give a scientific explanation of the Summer Solstice, and in the first one, a bit of history to boot.
+These books give a scientific explanations of the Summer Solstice, and a bit of history about how it’s been celebrated.

 CRAFTS